thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

        Extra transactions to keep in memory for compact block reconstructions (default: 100)

+  -blocksdir=<dir>
+       Specify directory to hold blocks subdirectory for *.dat files (default:
+       <datadir>)

   -blocksonly
-       Whether to operate in a blocks only mode (default: 0)
+       Whether to reject transactions from network peers.
+Automatic broadcast and rebroadcast of any transactions from inbound peers is disabled, unless '-whitelistforcerelay' is '1', in which case whitelisted peers' transactions will be relayed.
+RPC transactions are not affected. (default: 0)

   -conf=<file>
        Specify configuration file.
 Relative paths will be prefixed by datadir